yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

   >}}

 Now something for the ~~dirty cheaters~~ open-minded players out there.
-Games will block trying to use the same Amiibo more than once, so german77 added a way to {{< gh-hovercard "10207" "randomly generate a new ID" >}} each time the Amiibo is used, the option can be enabled from `Emulation > Configure.. > Controls > Advanced > Use random Amiibo ID`.
+Games will block trying to use the same Amiibo more than once, so german77 added a way to {{< gh-hovercard "10207" "randomly generate a new ID" >}} each time the Amiibo is used.
+The option can be enabled from `Emulation > Configure.. > Controls > Advanced > Use random Amiibo ID`.

 {{< imgs
 	"./id.png| Bottom right corner, can’t miss it."